 The programme will consist of eight 7.5 ECTS/15 CATS credit modules plus the dissertation (30 ECTS/60 CATS credits).
 These will be delivered through lectures, seminars, small scale research projects and independent study.
-This programme will consist of a new 'pathway' through existing modules delivered on the current MA Applied Linguistics/ELT programmes, together with one new programme specific module which will also be offered as an option to other programmes.
+Your contact hours will vary depending on your module/option choices.
+Full information about contact hours is provided in individual module profiles.